Welcome to the WTMA Memories Website!

 From Billboard Magazine - September 2, 1967

-WTMA, the hot 100 format station in Charleston, SC, has revamped its programming to feature more music, says operations manager Dave Lloyd.
+WTMA, the hot 100 format station in Charleston, SC, has revamped its programming to feature more music, says operations manager Dave Loyd.
 He went on, "I listened to the so-called 'boss sound' in other markets, and what I didn't like was the chastity belt around the mouths of the DJs.
 I've got a good bunch of guys here and I didn't want to clamp down on them."

 Top of Page